 These paragraphs from a letter sent this week to the Weekly Worker, paper of the Communist Party of Great Britain, give a further flavour of the three posts:

-[. . .] achieving socialism, communism ([. . .] synonyms), is engaging in a process of communising, which starts for us as undermining the capitalising of people’s lives, and it requires the decommodifying of goods and services.
+[. . .] achieving socialism, communism ([. . .] synonyms), means engaging in a process of communising, which starts for us as undermining the capitalising of people’s lives, and it requires the decommodifying of goods and services.
 It involves the development of authenticity at the expense of alienation.
 Call it the integral living of the universal class for itself.
 Socialists need to reclaim talk of freedom, fun and pleasure, individual and collective responsibility, and be their champion.
 We need conceptions of freedom-from and freedom-to: emancipation from exploitation and other oppressions, and the living of liberation in individual and communal projects, some even exploratory and experimental.
 We promote human flourishing at the expense of suffering.

 We are for developing self-control, making redundant the alter-discipline of authorities; in engendering awareness that the welfare of others is a need of one’s own, the boundary of one’s self is transformed, extending and involving others; enveloping others and being enveloped develops a more collective self.
 It is the practising of non-erotic love: communists are philanthropists.
 Democracy, ie widespread participation in decision-making, is simply the means giving us the best chance to develop the good life for the whole species, all the while respecting that freedom recognises necessity.
 Communising means discovering how to institutionalise enthusiasm in a non-commodity form.